 The Follow Up - Next Steps

 You have put in a lot of effort - "led the horse to the water" - across a treacherous jungle.
 You're almost done!

 Now you need to convince the user to take the action you did all this work to drive.

 At this point, present 2 - 4 easy-to-follow calls to actions that they can take right away and achieve your desired customer action.
 Reinforce the benefit it would give them, tell them how easy it is, and provide them with easy, happy paths to taking actions.

-These actions of course can be hyper personalized, down to the individual user level and/or higher account level depending on role, desired action, etc. One of the biggest values a good digital tech touch like Cast can provide, versus sending another marketing email/sequence, is the level of personalization in the recommendations you can surface to your users.
+These actions of course can be hyper-personalized, down to the individual user level and/or higher account level depending on role, desired action, etc. One of the biggest values a good digital CS program like Cast can provide, versus sending another marketing email/sequence, is the level of personalization in the recommendations you can surface to your users.

 🚀 Part 3 - Ship it